 Payment Terms and Making Payments

 When you are arranging payment terms with your supplier, the most common terms you will come across will be 30/70.
 That means you pay 30% when the order is placed and 70% upon completion.
-50/50 is becoming more popular now, and more and more often I see 100/0 which means 100% deposit.
-I will never accept 100/0 payment terms.
-If you cannot negotiate it to 50/50 or better, reject the supplier.
-The only exception is for samples where you will always pay entirely up front or if an order size is below $500 or so.
+Never accept an order requiring a 100% deposit unless the order is small (less than $2000).

 Payment is almost always made by wire transfer or sometimes referred to as TT (telegraphic transfer).
-Your supplier should give you all of the information you need and you should expect to pay $10-$40 each time you make these payments.
-Payment by credit card, PayPal, or similar method is generally not accepted for orders larger than $5000 or so.
+Payment by credit card or PayPal is generally not accepted for orders larger than $5000 or so.